gBear is the collection of Google Apps provided by Barnard College to its faculty, staff, and students.

 No. The educational agreement between Barnard and Google prohibits that activity.

 Your personal Google/Gmail account will remain separate from your gBear account. gBear is provided for Barnard's community and caters to specific educational needs.
-You may choose to forward your gBear Mail to your personal account if you would like to combine both accounts, or vice versa.

 When you delete an email message or conversation, it is moved to your Trash folder and automatically deleted after 30 days.
 If items in the Trash remain for 30 days or are emptied, those items cannot be recovered.
 Google has more information on deleting & recovering messages.